synapsecns/sanguine/contrib/git-changes-action/README.md

         with:
           github_token: ${{ secrets.github_token }}
           timeout: "1m" # optional, defaults to 1m
-          dependencyLevelResolution: "modules" or "packages"
+          dependencyLevelResolution: "modules"
+          # For package level resolution, use "packages" instead of "modules"
 ```

 You can customize the behavior of the git-changes script by using the following inputs:

  - `github_token`: The token to use for authentication with the GitHub API.
 This is required to fetch information about the current pull request.
  - `timeout`: The maximum time to wait for the GitHub API to respond.
 Defaults to 1 minute.
- - `dependencyLevelResolution`: "modules" or "packages"
+ - `dependencyLevelResolution`: "modules" or "packages".

 The output of the git-changes script is a comma-separated list of Go module paths.
 You can access this list using the `filter_go` output variable, like so: